blinkist/mango-test-task/README.md

 Imagine that the application is currently running in a development environment.

-Our production setup looks like this:
+Our production stack looks like this and imagine that everything is already set up:

 1. We currently run on AWS ECS Fargate, proxied via an Application Load Balancer and Cloudflare as the CDN.
 2. We use Terraform (with Atlantis) to manage our infrastructure.
 3. Fluentbit processes the application's logs and forward them to DataDog.
+4. It is deployed via a CircleCI pipeline.

 ## Application description